Does Building A Pool Add Value To Your Home?

 Real estate agents generally agree that building a pool can add value to a home, especially in Arizona.
 However, the added value depends on factors such as the quality of the pool, the neighborhood, and buyer preferences.

-Arizona realtor Jill DeBord weighs in, “A majority of prospective buyers prefer a home with a pool when making a purchase decision.
+“A majority of prospective buyers prefer a home with a pool when making a purchase decision.
 Would they pay more?
 Not necessarily.
 Ultimately, the house itself, price and location are the most important to them.
 For a home with a pool, it’s important that sellers take the time to keep the pool looking attractive.
 A clean pool with working pool equipment and no broken decking are important to buyers considering a home with a pool.”

 While a pool can make a home more attractive to certain buyers, it might not always provide a dollar-for-dollar return on investment.